 For instance, individuals who take insulin might need to check their blood glucose more often.
 This is in comparison to those who don’t take insulin.
 We should consult our doctor about how often we need to check our blood glucose levels.

 The typical times for checking blood glucose are when we wake up, before we eat, two hours after we eat and at bedtime.
-Consult your doctor about when is best to check your blood glucose.
+Consult with your doctor at Southwest Arlington Medical Pa to determine when it is best to check your blood glucose.

 What We Need to Know About the A1C Test